HauShianChin/EEEN402_FPGA_low_latency/README.md

 # EEEN402_FPGA_low_latency
 VHDL projects

+Academic experience of VHDL.

+Project 1: Created an SSD that runs off a binary counter.
+First experience with structural design.
-Academic experience of VHDL. demonstrating my understanding of dataflow design, strucutral design, behavourial design and a combination of the previous 3.
-31/7/22
+Project 2: Demonstrates my understanding of dataflow design, structural design, behavioral design and a combination of the previous 3
+Project 3: Generates function, procedures and testbenches.
+Observed the efficacy of combinatorial and sequential logic with these 2 objects using a testbench
+Project 4: Developed a Moore state machine using sequential logic Project 5: Implemented a double-digit SSD along with a 1 second blinking LED using Vivado IP catalogue.
+Project 6: Using Vivado IP catalogue, the MicroBlazer microprocessor can be instantiated onto the FPGA and leveraged using the HDL wrapper.
+This was later used to program hello world using the Vitis interface for an abstracted usage of the FPGA